kzr8/moe-junyuanpri/_departments/English Language.md

 ##### **Enhanced Library Instruction Programme (P2 - P6)**

-The programme is carefully designed to expose pupils to varied genres as well as to make reading meaningful through engaging pupils in different reading-related activities when they visit the school library.
+The programme is carefully designed to expose pupils to varied genres as well as to make reading meaningful through engaging pupils in different reading-related activities when they visit the school library. &nbsp;